imahumanbeing-irl/dwm/README.md

 ![image](screenshot.png)

 ## recommendations
-- install my fork of st too for this to look better
++ install my fork of st too for this to look better
-- dont be a complete linux noob
++ dont be a complete linux noob
-- install artix linux
++ install artix linux
-- use a 1360x768 resolution
++ use a 1360x768 resolution

+## key bindings
++ **print screen** to save a picture to ~/Pictures

 ## installation